Skip to Main Content

 Source: StudentAid.gov

-You'll be notified by email, so check your inbox regularly, especially if you applied more recently.
+You'll be notified by email once a decision has been made, so check your inbox regularly, especially if you applied more recently.
+Look for an email coming from [email protected].

-If the Department of Education doesn't issue a decision by the deadline that applies to your case, you'll automatically receive full settlement relief.
+If the ED doesn't issue a decision by the deadline that applies to your case, you'll automatically receive full settlement relief.

 What to do if you haven't heard anything

-If you believe you should have been included in the Sweet v.
-Cardona settlement but haven't received any updates, consider contacting the Project on Predatory Student Lending (PPSL).
+If you believe you should have been included in the Sweet student loan settlement but haven't received any updates, consider contacting the Project on Predatory Student Lending (PPSL).
 This legal group brought the class action and continues to advocate for borrowers misled by predatory schools.

 “This is definitely something you want to do sooner rather than later,” says Ben Michael, attorney at Michael & Associates.